jfelten/My_bare_metal_k8s/README.md

 # My Bare Metal Kubernetes Lab Set Up

 This is a write up of my personal lab.
 It runs on a Dell 6105c with 3 blades.
-Each blade uses kvm to run virtual machines that host the kubernetes and storage nodes.
+Each blade uses KVM to run virtual machines that host the kubernetes and storage nodes.
 It supports 3 or more clusters depending on configuration.
 The target cluster size is 8 physical cores 16 GB total memory, and 400 GB node storage.
 Each node lives on a virtual machine that uses 2 cores, 4 GB, and 100 GB of disk.
-All kubernetes nodes reside on a kvm virtual machines running CentOS 7 and are managed through a set of ansible scripts.
-Dynamic storage is handled through glusterfs that runs independently of kubernetes.
-All of the required kubernetes bits to bootstrap the cluster are provided in custom helm charts that is applied after the cluster is created.
+All kubernetes nodes reside on a KVM virtual machines running CentOS 7 and are managed through a set of Ansible scripts.
+Dynamic storage is handled through glusterfs that run independently of kubernetes.
+All of the required kubernetes bits to bootstrap the cluster are provided in custom helm charts that are applied after the cluster is created.
 I provide detailed steps, scripts, kuberentes files, and the helm charts used for my set up.

 I use CentOS 7 because I am more experienced with RHEL variants.
-In hindsight a Debian variant may have been a better choice due to better support for both kubernetes and KVM.
+In hindsight, a Debian variant may have been a better choice due to better support for both kubernetes and KVM.
 CentOS does not support 9p virtio although it can be used with a custom kernel, which would have been nice for mounting host volumes.
 Kubernetes doesn't work out of the box on Centos without a few tweaks that are in the ansible scripts.
 That being said, CentOS is stable once set up.

 ## Server Chassis
 The hardware is a Dell 6105c 2U purchased a few years ago.
-The hardware dates from 2011 or so and is set up with 3 blades each containing 48GB of DDR2 RAM and 2 6 core AMD opteratron processors for a total of 144G and 36 cores.
+The hardware dates from 2011 or so and is set up with 3 blades each containing 48GB of DDR2 RAM and 2 6 core AMD Opteron processors for a total of 144G and 36 cores.
 Each blade runs CentOS 7 as the base OS.
 All told I have about $500 invested.
 The hardware is even older and cheaper now than when I purchased it.

 ## Storage
 Each blade accesses 4 physical drives of varying amounts of storage for a total of 12 physical SATA drives.
-On 2 of the blades I set up RAID 1 storage consisting of 2 drives.
-1 blade has a RAID 0 storage.
-The disk arrays are used to back a glusterfs storage array that is then used by all kubernetes cluster
+On two of the blades, I set up RAID 1 storage consisting of two drives.
+One blade has a RAID 0 storage.
+The disk arrays are used to back a glusterfs storage array that is then used by all kubernetes clusters.

-#### Disk arrangement as viewed from front of chassis
+#### Disk arrangement as viewed from the front of the chassis:

 ```
                            +-----------------+
                            |    RAID 1       |